How KitOps Is Used π οΈ β

 .
 These changes were part of our deployment automation and ensured that we were always ready to quickly redeploy the rollback

-model in case something catastrophic happened in production withe current champion
+model in case something catastrophic happened in production with the current champion

 .